 Here’s a short overview of technical terms commonly used in the UV LCD technology.
 The list below organizes and helps you understand all the terms useful while printing with the Zortrax Inkspire.

-a filter which absorbs unpleasant smells from the air that passes through the printing chamber.
+the filter which absorbs unpleasant smells from the air that passes through the printing chamber.
 It is installed in the back right corner of the printer’s housing.
 In order to ensure proper filtration during the printing process, the filter should be replaced every 3-4 months, or once it becomes considerably dirty, e.g. with liquid resin.

 the software programmed into Zortrax printers, which controls and monitors all the data in the device.
 It also gives the possibility to enable/disable the printer’s functions.